BAAL-NF/baal-nf/README.md

 ![Pipeline flow](img/baal_pipeline.png)

+For more details on the design and each process in the pipeline, see [the design docs](doc/Design.md)

 # Usage and Configuration

 The hg19 index for bowtie2 is automatically downloaded from the AWS iGenomes s3 bucket.
 Should you wish to download it manually, set the bowtie2_index parameter in your pipeline configuration or on the command line to point to the folder containing the required index files, i.e.